Generative AI at GWU: Awareness, Literacy, and Integration

 ## The plan evolved

-### Accomplishments in 1 year
+### Accomplishments in one year

 I was able to drive and evolve the original plan to accomplish the following:

-1. genAI Faculty case study interviews — 3 of 21 videos completed
+1. genAI Faculty case study interviews

 - See [[2024, Faculty integrating genAI (video)]]

-2. GW micro-learning series: “Getting started with genAI” — 12 of 31 videos completed
+2. GW micro-learning series: “Getting started with genAI”

 - See [[2024, Getting started with genAI (video)]]

-3. genAI resources — 4 internal works completed
+3. genAI resources

 4. Support for a university seminar on AI and writing in the disciplines